-The Apgar score is a scoring system doctors and nurses use to assess newborns one minute and five minutes after they’re born.
+The Apgar score is a scoring system doctors and nurses use to assess newborns after they’re born.
+A score of 7 to 10 five minutes after birth is reassuring, 4 to 7 is moderately abnormal, and 0 to 3 is concerning.

-Dr. Virginia Apgar created the system in 1952, and used her name as a mnemonic for each of the five categories that a person will score.
-Since that time, medical professionals across the world have used the scoring system to assess newborns in their first moments of life.
+Dr. Virginia Apgar created the Apgar scoring system in 1952.
+She used her name as a mnemonic for each of the five categories that a person will score.
+Since that time, medical professionals across the world have used her scoring system to assess newborns in their first moments of life.

 Medical professionals use this assessment to quickly relay the status of a newborn’s overall condition.
 Low Apgar scores may indicate the baby needs special care, such as extra help with their breathing.